Deploy and call the Qwen3-0.6B model with vLLM framework as an online inference service on EAS.

 Prerequisites

-Use your root account to activate PAI and create a workspace.
-Log on to the PAI console, select a region in the top-left corner, and then complete the one-click authorization and product activation.
+Activate PAI and create a workspace using your Alibaba Cloud main account.
+Log on to the PAI console, select a region in the top-left corner, and complete the one-click authorization and product activation.

 Billing

-To deploy a model service, you typically need to prepare model files and code files, such as web interfaces.
-If the Alibaba Cloud Image for the platform does not meet your deployment requirements, you must also build your own runtime image.
+To deploy a model service, prepare model files and code files, such as web interfaces.
+If the official platform image does not meet your deployment requirements, also build your own image.

 To obtain the Qwen3-0.6B model file for this example, run the following Python code.
-The file is downloaded from ModelScope to the default path ~/.cache/modelscope/hub.
+The file downloads from ModelScope to the default path ~/.cache/modelscope/hub.

 # Download the model